Vinicius203/Vinicius203/README.md

 ### Hello!
-I'm Vinicius, a 22y aspiring to be a Software Developer.
+I'm Vinicius, a 23y Software Engineer.

 - I'm working hard to enhance my knowledge in several coding languages 📚

-- Studying Javascript, Python and Data Science at the moment ☕
+- Studying React, Python and Data Science at the moment ☕

 - IT Technical Degree by IFSULDEMINAS 🎓